bob-gray/solv/README.md

 1. Run `npm install -g grunt-cli` to install grunt command line interface
 2. Run `npm install` to install test dependencies

-Once set up is complete run `grunt test` to execute tests in PhantomJS.
+When set up is complete run `grunt test` to execute tests in PhantomJS.

-*See the Gruntfile for more test options including running tests and lint on file change.*
+*See the Gruntfile for more test options including running tests and linting on file change.*

 ###Browser